HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-note-intro.md

 - See [Clinical Notes]
 - The `DiagnosticReport.category` binding Must Support at a minimum the [US Core DiagnosticReport Category Codes] of Cardiology, Radiology, and Pathology.
 Other categories may be supported.
   - It is up to the data source to categorize the documents they send.
 Therefore, clients need to understand that data categorization is somewhat subjective and the categorization applied by the source may not align with the client’s expectations.
 Any linkages between specific LOINC codes and the LP-type codes may be used as guidance.
 If LOINC develops a hierarchy or categorization to align these concepts, US Core will be updated.
 - A server will return how a customer has categorized their reports at a particular site.
-Categorization of reports is not consistent across sites. (e.g. a system may categorize an orthopedic note as cardiology.)
+Categorization of reports is not consistent across sites. (e.g., a system may categorize an orthopedic note as cardiology.)
 - For Diagnostic Imaging Reports systems **SHOULD** support using the subset of  LOINC codes defined in CONF-DIR-19 in *HL7 Implementation Guide for CDA Release 2: Imaging Integration, Levels 1, 2, and 3, Basic Imaging Reports in CDA and DICOM Diagnostic Imaging Reports (DIR) - Universal Realm, Release 1.0.

 -  Diagnostic imaging results in visual images requiring interpretation and clinical test results/reports may also reference images as part of the report.
 There is no single approach for accessing imaging studies alongside clinical data using a single authorization flow to give patients and providers access the images.